GoodforGod/java-library-template/README.md

 Template for Java library.

 ## Features
-- Spotless for Code Style check and apply.
+- Spotless for Code Style and Formatting.
 - .gitignore and .gitattributes for proper ignore and symbols check.
 - .editorconfig for simple configs code style and encoding UTF-8.
 - Proper Gradle and Gradle Wrapper configuration.